makenotion/notion-sdk-js/examples/intro-to-notion-api/README.md

 # Introduction to using Notion's SDK for JavaScript

-## Learn how to make public API requests
+## Learn how to make Public API requests

-Use this sample code to learn how to make public API requests with varying degrees of difficulty.
+Use this sample code to learn how to make Public API requests with varying degrees of difficulty.

 The sample code is split into two sections:

-1. basic
+1. `basic`
-2. intermediate
+2. `intermediate`

 (An `advanced` section will soon be added, as well.)